Ger082/Ger082/README.md

 ## 👋 About Me

 Hi!
-I’m **Luis Gerardo García Bustamante**, a passionate Software Engineer based in Toluca, Mexico 🇲🇽.
+I’m **Gerardo**, a passionate Software Engineer based in Toluca, Mexico 🇲🇽.
 I specialize in software development, data analysis, and industrial automation.
 Currently, I’m doing my professional internship at **Robert Bosch** working on high-impact solutions using **Python, Django, Flask**, and **Power BI** for EOL traceability and failure diagnostics.

 **My goal** is to continue building scalable and efficient systems that enhance productivity and decision-making in real-world environments.